Acton Burnell

 Acton Burnell (/æktən bɜːrnəl/) is a village and parish in the English county of Shropshire.
-Home to Concord College, it is also famous for an early meeting of Parliament where the Statute merchant was passed in 1283.
+Home to Concord College, it is also famous for an early meeting of Parliament where the Statute of Acton Burnell was passed in 1283.
 The population at the 2011 census was 544.

 The village today has a post office and Anglican parish church, as well as a Roman Catholic cemetery.

 History

 Running to the north-west of the village is a Roman road, that ran between the modern day settlements of Wroxeter and Leintwardine.

 The etymology of Acton Burnell is Old English āc (oak) and tūn (farm, estate), joined with the family name Burnell (thus meaning the part of Acton held by the Burnell family).

 It was the birthplace of Robert Burnell, a thirteenth century prelate, politician and regent under Edward I.

 For 20 years, as guests of Sir Edward Smythe a former pupil, the monks of Douai, following expulsion from France in the French Revolution, lived in community at Acton Burnell until they moved to Somerset, where they founded Downside Abbey, in 1814.